iBuseWinner/jeff/README.md

 10. **[Security]** Authorization with a key on the server.
 Jeff will only process messages that contain the key in JSON (note that `jeff-qt` sockets do not use encryption).
 Settings: `server/authorize` (bool), `server/auth_key` (str)
 11. **[Security]** The prohibition on the transmission of message history.
 Jeff doesn't have to pass the message history to anyone, even to scripts that require it to use it to determine the context.
 Setting: `core-kit/nomessagetransmission` (bool)

-**Note 1:** Depending on whether you are using Jeff Qt or jeff-core, the configuration files may be in different locations.
+**Note 1:** Depending on whether you are using Jeff Desktop or Jeff Core, the configuration files may be in different locations.

 **Note 2:** By default, 10 and 11 options are disabled, i.e. Jeff passes the history to the scripts that requested it and accepts all incoming TCP connections.